Texas State 3MT®

 The first 3MT® was held at UQ in 2008 with 160 students competing.
-Enthusiasm for the 3MT® concept grew and it has now been adopted by numerous universities in Australia, New Zealand, Fiji, the United Kingdom, Canada, Hong Kong and the United States.
+Enthusiasm for the 3MT® concept grew and it has now been adopted by numerous universities around the world.
 The Graduate College is excited about providing our students the opportunity to participate in the Texas State University 3MT® Competition.

 How it works

 Students registered by the deadline will receive the time and date of their assigned preliminary group shortly thereafter.
 Groups will consist of doctoral and master's students.
 Each group will send the top-scoring doctoral student, top-scoring master's student, overall runner-up, and the people's choice winner to the University Final.

 Awards at the University Final Competition are not categorized by master's or doctoral level, and include first place and runner-up (awarded by judges) and people's choice (awarded by the audience).
 First place and runner-up can also win the people's choice because the latter is awarded separately by the audience in attendance at the 3MT®.

 You can register to attend the preliminary rounds or university final below.

 Judges are selected from the Texas State and San Marcos communities.
 There are three judges for each preliminary round, and five judges for the final.
 Learn more about judging criteria and presentation rules.

 Judges for the Preliminary Rounds are below; there are three judges for each Preliminary Round.

 Dr. Angela Ausbrooks | Associate Professor, School of Social Work